qlicker/qlicker/docs/UserManual-Professor.md

 ### Editing Sessions
 To edit a session, select the session under the "Sessions" section of the course main page.
 This will bring you to the Edit Session page.

 The intial view shows the current questions assigned to the session and various options for the session.
 These options include running the session, assigning a date to the session, changing the name or description of the session, adding tags to the session, and labelling the session as either a Draft - where student's cannot see it, Upcoming - where student's can see it, but not interact with it, Live, or Inactive.
-Questions existing in the session can be removed, duplicated, and dragged to change the order.
+Questions existing in the session can be removed, duplicated, copied to your library, and dragged to change the order.

 ![Remove from session](images/prof/remove_from_session.png)

-You can also add new questions directly to the session from this view.
+You can also add new questions directly to the session from this view, and copy all questions in the session to your library from the 'Copy All Questions to Library' button.

 Selecting 'Question Library' brings up a list of all questions in your library.
 You can also select Public Questions, or Student Submissions from the first dropdown selection.
 Questions can be searched by keyword, type, or tag.
 To add an existing question to the session, click on the desired question in the list and it will be copied into the session.